 'Murderers, you say?
 Are you insinuating that we are confronted, with more than one murderer?
 What do you base that on?

 'On the sound inference of the multiple fragments of the corpus delicti discovered'.

-'Oh, you mean the essential evidence pertaining to the crime?'
+'You mean the essential evidence pertaining to the crime?'

 'Then, you strongly believe that we are dealing, with a clever international scheme?'

 'That has remained yet to be proven, but rest assure, we shall confirm that independent supposition, with the irrefutable facts of the case.
 One other thing, we must investigate the nature of the convocation of the deceased victims murdered'.

 Captain Salazar had arrived at the Comisaría and had informed us that there was a letter found by one of the priests on top of the tomb of Christopher Columbus, inside the Cathedral of Seville.
 Fortunately, the tomb of the famous navigator had not been violated, but the contents in the letter were disturbing and gave us the logical intimation to the reason of these murders.
 It was not clear at the time, who we were dealing with, since there was no absolute mention of an identified association, but there was a definite reference to the murders and a stern warning for the continuation of them, throughout the Holy Week.
 The ominous message conveyed in this letter had asseverated my suspicious perception of the intention evoked, by the murderer or murderers.
 I still did not overlook the direct involvement of more than one murderer in the case.